 Where to see: the road between Morondava and Belon’i Tsiribihina in the Menabe region of Madagascar

 7Check Out The Annual Red Crab Migration

 Every year between October and November an estimated 43 million of the Christmas Island red crabs rush across the land.
 While they usually live in forests, they migrate to the coast to breed and lay their eggs in the ocean.
 This natural phenomenon can last at least a week before the adult crabs return to the forests.
 Don’t miss this beautiful natural wonder for anything.

 8A Truly Colourful Sight Are The Rainbow Hills Of China

 In the northern foothills of China are a series of picturesque mountains in Zhangye National Geopark.
-The vibrant rainbow coloured hills look like they were painted over.
-The extraordinary colourful layers are created by deposits of sandstone and other minerals created over 24 million years.
+The vibrant rainbow-coloured hills look like they were painted over.
+The extraordinarily colourful layers are created by deposits of sandstone and other minerals created over 24 million years.